New York DWI and License Suspension Attorney

 Without a license, many people accused of drunk driving will struggle to get to work, pick up their children from school, go to the doctor and, in some cases, perform key aspects of their job.
 The length of your license suspension depends on many factors, which we’ll discuss below.
 However, you should know that it may be possible for your attorney to have your driving privileges partially reinstated under certain conditions.

-If you have been charged with a DWI in New York, call Michael D. Litman at (914) 268-6855.
 Michael has years of experience helping people charged with DWI.
 He will review your case and look for ways to have charges against you dismissed or lessened.
 If you need to request a partial reinstatement of driving privileges, contact our team to find out whether you might be eligible.

 DWI, BAC – What Do All These Letters Mean?